Back to Blog

 • No long-term contracts

-True Cost Comparison: TradingView Premium ($59.95) + NYSE real-time ($2) + Nasdaq real-time ($4) + Level 2 ($10+) = $75+/month with less comprehensive data than Godel's $82.60 (with discount).
+True Cost Comparison: TradingView Premium ($59.95) + NYSE real-time ($2) + Nasdaq real-time ($4) + Level 2 ($10+) = $75+/month with less comprehensive data.
+Godel's $118/month ($82.60 your first month with NEWUSER) includes all exchange data, Nasdaq TotalView, institutional news wires, and terminal commands with no add-on fees.
+For a broader view, our financial terminal pricing comparison covers all major platforms.

 When to Choose TradingView